messarhi/prompt4APRtax/README.md

-# Replication Package
-## Toward Effective LLM-Based Automated Program Repair: A Taxonomy of Prompting Strategies and Key Trends, Insights, and Challenges
+# Toward Effective LLM-Based Automated Program Repair: A Taxonomy of Prompting Strategies and Key Trends, Insights, and Challenges

-This paper has been accepted for publication in the **Journal of Systems and Software (JSS)**.
+Automated Program Repair (APR) remains a core challenge in software engineering, primarily constrained by the rigid boundaries of search-based and template-driven methods.
+The emergence of Large Language Models (LLMs) has catalyzed a paradigm shift, enabling prompting-based approaches that exploit pre-trained reasoning capabilities to repair code without extensive fine-tuning.
+However, the rapid proliferation of these techniques lacks a systematic categorization framework, obscuring their unique functions and hindering practical application.
+In this paper, we present a taxonomy and analysis of recent prompting-based APR research.
+We propose a classification that organizes prompting strategies into three distinct families: Context and Structure Awareness, Cognitive Reasoning Enhancement, and Quality Assurance.
+Our findings highlight a highly concentrated research landscape; specifically, 66% of the reviewed studies rely on GPT-3.5 or GPT-4, and (54.7%) evaluate their approaches using the Defects4J benchmark.
+More critically, we identify systemic methodological limitations that limit real-world validity: 34% of studies rely on perfect fault localization, and 41.5% target single-function bugs, assumptions that significantly inflate performance metrics.
+This taxonomy synthesizes the state-of-the-art, exposes these “reality gaps” and outlines concrete research directions to transition prompting-based APR from academic benchmarks to industrial deployment.

 This package supports full replication of the survey reported in Section 2 (Methodology) of the paper.